25 Ways You're Damaging Your Health and Don't Even Know It

 Dr. Gundry points out that the vast majority of whole grain products are loaded with plant proteins called lectins which are part of the plant's defense system against being eaten.
 "As The Plant Paradox series show, lectins are major causes of leaky gut, arthritis, depression, weight gain and brain and heart disease as well as autoimmune diseases," he explains.

-The Remedy Rx: Reduce your gluten consumption.
+The Rx: Reduce your gluten consumption.
 "As I have reported at The American Heart Association, most patients who remove gluten and other lectin-containing foods resolve autoimmune issues and leaky gut within months," he says.

 Adding Artificial Sweeteners